Pharaonism: Egyptian identity

 The Quran singled out the Pharaoh whose story is related in the Book of Exodus as an especially vicious tyrant opposed to Allah, and in general the Pharaohs are portrayed in Islamic tradition as depraved despots reveling in jahiliyyah.
 Several Muslim leaders such as the Caliph Yazid III ordered the destruction of all the pharaonic monuments.
-However, there is considerable evidence of popular local pride in monuments such as the Giza Pyramids and the Sphinx, so much that these monuments were never destroyed out of the fear of causing riots.
+However, there is considerable evidence of popular local pride in monuments such as the Giza Pyramids and the Sphinx, so much so that these monuments were never destroyed out of fear of causing riots.
 The monuments of Pharaonic Egypt were generally seen as possessing magical powers and were viewed as objects of respect by ordinary Egyptians, despite the fact that the Quran execrates ancient Egyptian beliefs (such as polytheism and the worship of Pharaohs) as an especially reprehensible period of jahiliyyah.
 As late as 1378, it was reported that nominally Muslim peasants would go burn incense at night in front of the Sphinx while uttering prayers which were said to empower the Sphinx to speak, which led a Sufi holy man to attack the Sphinx.
 Local legends claimed the attack on the Sphinx led to a massive sand storm at Giza, which only ended with the holy man's lynching.

-In Egypt, the belief in the magical powers of the Pyramids and ancient ruins played a significant role in their preservation.
-Some even warned of dire consequences if they were destroyed, leading to the conclusion that leaving them untouched was the best option.
-These beliefs demonstrated a sense of pride and reverence for Egypt's ancient past.
-Additionally, in the Middle Ages, Egyptians created a story associating the Pharaoh mentioned in religious texts with Iran, aiming to salvage pride despite the condemnation in the Quran.
-To safeguard the ruins, they often attributed them to Islamic figures, making them quasi-Islamic sites that were protected from destruction.
+The belief in the magical powers of the Pyramids and other ancient ruins helped to preserve them, as some Egyptians warned of dire consequences should they be destroyed and concluded that the monuments were best left untouched.
+Such beliefs reflected a degree of pride in Egypt's ancient past.
+In the Middle Ages, Egyptians also created a story that assigned the Pharaoh in the religious texts a foreign, Persian origin, a way of salvaging pride despite the Quran's condemnation of him.
+To protect the ruins, they frequently attributed them to Islamic figures, recasting them as quasi-Islamic sites shielded from destruction.